LeanInIndia/Lean_In_JMI/LN/LeanIn_Quotes.md

 - Leadership is about making others better as a result of your presence and making sure that impact lasts in your absence.

-- It is time to cheer on girls and women who want to sit at the table, seek challenges, and lean in to their careers.
+- It is time to cheer on girls and women who want to sit at the table, seek challenges, and lean into their careers.

 - Equal opportunity is not equal unless everyone receives the encouragement that makes seizing those opportunities possible.
 Only then can both men and women achieve their full potential.

-- As former secretary of state Madeleine Albright once said, “There’s a special place in hell for women who don’t help other women.”
+- As former secretary of state, Madeleine Albright once said, “There’s a special place in hell for women who don’t help other women.”

 - Women are not just victims of sexism, they can also be perpetrators.

 - Gender should neither magnify nor excuse rude and dismissive treatment.
-We should expect professional behavior, and even kindness, from everyone.
+We should expect professional behaviour, and even kindness, from everyone.

 - True equality will be achieved only when we all fight the stereotypes that hold us back.